-Tiffany Trump And Marla Maples Sizzle In Bikini As President Trump’s White House Implodes
+Tiffany Trump And Marla Maples Sizzle In Bikinis As President Trump’s White House Implodes

 Missing from the pictures was Ross Mechanic, Trump’s boyfriend.
 The two had been vacationing last month throughout Hungary and Germany when Tiffany and Marla’s European vacation began.

 Tiffany Trump’s vacation with Marla Maples comes ahead of her upcoming enrollment in law school.
-Reportedly, Tiffany is gearing up for her admission to Georgetown in Washington, DC.
+Reportedly, Tiffany is gearing up for her admission to Georgetown in Washington, D.C.
 She’s due to start classes in the fall.
 It’s unclear if she will play a role in her father’s administration at some point.

 Tiffany has largely kept a low profile from Washington politics.
 She first emerged as Trump’s daughter during the president’s campaign for office.
 She is known for her riveting speech at the Republican Convention where she recalled fond childhood memories with her parents, Donald Trump and Marla Maples.